 See below for full Member, Director and monitoring councillor details.

-Often the best governor to contact if you have a question, a concern or a complaint, in the first instance is the parent governor as they are usually around at the start or the end of the day in both schools.
-They can suggest who may be best to talk to – it may be the Head of School (if it is a curriculum query or concern) –the chair of governors (if it is a complaint) or the Executive Head (if it is a concern about safeguarding).
+Often the best councillor to contact if you have a question, a concern or a complaint, in the first instance is the parent councillor as they are usually around at the start or the end of the day in both schools.
+They can suggest who may be best to talk to – it may be the Head of School (if it is a curriculum query or concern) –the chair of councillors (if it is a complaint) or the School Improvement team (if it is a concern about safeguarding).

-The chair of governors can be contacted via each school – letters can always be given to him directly.
+The chair of councillors can be contacted via each school – letters can always be given to them directly.

-Governors also attend our termly services and special events and so are always happy to answer questions or to help if it is needed.If you need to speak to a specific governor, then please always ask the school as contact can always be made.
+They also attend our termly services and special events and so are always happy to answer questions or to help if it is needed.If you need to speak to a specific councillor, then please always ask the school as contact can always be made.